 The Numerical Algorithms Group (NAG) library is a comprehensive math library that is usually considered the British analogue of IMSL.
 The functionality is comparable to that of IMSL.
-The version on Carver is double precision.
+The version is double precision.

 How to Use NAG

-NOTE: There are a limited number of NAG licenses on Carver, and access to the NAG libraries is granted only to the people whose work is critically dependent on the software.
-Many NAG functionalities can be found in other math libraries, such as LAPACK, PARPACK, GSL (GNU Scientific Library), FFTW, etc., that are available on Carver.
+NOTE: There are a limited number of NAG licenses, and access to the NAG libraries is granted only to the people whose work is critically dependent on the software.
+Many NAG functionalities can be found in other math libraries, such as LAPACK, PARPACK, SLATEC, GSL (GNU Scientific Library), FFTW, etc., that are available.
 If your work doesn't have to depend on NAG, please look for these alternatives.
 If you need help with that or if you need to use the NAG software, please contact the consultants.

 There are PGI, GNU and Intel versions available on Hopper; and GNU and Intel versions on Edison.
-The module names for them are nag, nag-gnu, and nag-intel respectively.
-Load an appropriate module and then build an executable as follows:
+The module names for them are nag/24-pgi, nag/24-gnu, and nag/24-intel, etc. Load an appropriate module and then build an executable as follows:

-% module load nag # using the PGI version
+% module load nag # using the default version on the machine

 % ftn -o myprogram myprogram.f90 $NAG